-The first ever Innovation & Impact Forum for Black Male Achievement will connect committed leaders from philanthropy, nonprofit, business, and government to collaborate and ensure that progress continues in improving the life outcomes of black men and boys.
+The first ever Innovation & Impact Forum for Black Male Achievement connects committed leaders from philanthropy, nonprofit, business, and government to collaborate and ensure that progress continues in improving the life outcomes of black men and boys.

-What Winning Looks Like: Investing in What Works will accelerate the current momentum in the field of black male achievement by strengthening philanthropic partnerships, showcasing leaders and organizations making an impact, and building cross-sector collaborations.
-This will be achieved through:
+What Winning Looks Like: Investing in What Works accelerates the current momentum in the field of black male achievement by strengthening philanthropic partnerships, showcasing leaders and organizations making an impact, and building cross-sector collaborations.
+This is achieved through:

 - Profiling young, emerging leaders